yuhmmy/yuhmmy.github.io/index.md

 ## User Guide
 ***
 This section provides a walkthrough of the yUHmmy user interface and its capabilities with up-to-date screen shots showing the state of the project, Click on the titles to link to the same pages running on Galaxy!
+Page descriptions with ///// in the beginning mean that the user must be signed in to access this page.

 ### [Landing Page](https://yuhmmy.meteorapp.com/#/)
 The landing page is presented to users when they visit the top-level URL to the site.
 It is the first page that students view when they visit the site and provides an introduction to the capabilities of the site: